CE-Programming/toolchain/docs/libraries/fontlibc.rst

     #include <fontlibc.h>

+The :code:`fontlibc` library provides routines for displaying custom fonts and glyphs, and can be used to extend the limited font capabilities of :ref:`graphx <graphx_h>`.

-fontlibc was designed under a "mechanism not policy" sort of philosophy.
+The :code:`fontlibc` library was designed under a "mechanism not policy" sort of philosophy.
 Rather than attempting to provide as many fancy features as a programmer could want, fontlibc tries to provide fast, basic routines that can be used to build the additional functionality you want.
-For example, word-wrap is not directly provided, but can be implemented using :code:`fontlib_SetAlternateStopCode` and :code:`fontlib_GetStringWidth`. fontlib hopes to provide enough performance to be usable in games, while providing powerful enough basic features for fancy GUIs and document editors.
+For example, word-wrap is not directly provided, but can be implemented using :code:`fontlib_SetAlternateStopCode` and :code:`fontlib_GetStringWidth`. fontlibc hopes to provide enough performance to be usable in games, while providing powerful enough basic features for fancy GUIs and document editors.

 .. contents:: :local:
    :depth: 3